The Importance of Using a Sales Graph - 8 Examples

 The x-axis contains the known value or data/time categories, for example, dates, and the y-axis contains the measured value or counts, frequencies, and percentages, for example, sales revenue.
 The numerical scale y-axis is divided by tick marks or numbers.

 The title of the graph summarizes chart data, whereas axis labels tell what is represented on each axis.
 There’s also a legend that describes the chart’s elements in written form.
+Check this informative piece prepared by Preply, if you ever wondered how to properly describe bar charts, and line graphs in appropriate business English.

 8 Examples of Sales Charts